hodefoting/mrg/README.md

-Microraptor can use GTK as a backend or microraptor can be used in GTK+ applications, when used in gtk applications in widgets it is better to rely on native mainloop integration with `g_timeout` and `g_idle` instead of using the ones provided by microraptor gui.
+Microraptor can use GTK as a backend or microraptor can be used in GTK+ applications, when used in gtk applications in widgets it is better to rely on native mainloop integration with `g_timeout` and `g_idle` instead of similar library functionality provided by microraptor gui.

 An immediate mode UI compromise
 ===============================